 Using a small hand shovel

 (every car has room for one of these), clear all the extra snow from the windows and top of your car.
 Then set to work digging out the area around your tires.
 If there is any ice surrounding your tires, use a tire iron (most cars have one stored with the spare), a screwdriver or any other heavy, sharp object you can find to break it up.
 Not only will it free your tires, but the rougher, shattered chunks of ice can provide a little traction as well.

 , sand, kitty litter or MaxTrax

 are smart purchases to keep in your trunk.
-If you don’t have MaxTrax, rock salt is the best alternative: it’s more widely available and it helps melt additional snow, keeps ice from forming when the tires spin and adds a little gritty traction as well.
+If you don’t have MaxTrax, rock salt is the best alternative; it’s more widely available, plus it helps melt additional snow, keeps ice from forming when the tires spin and adds a little gritty traction as well.
 When the area around the tires is clear, lay down a generous amount of grit or salt in front of and behind the driven wheels, giving traction to the wheels that need it most.

 4Get a rockin’.

 After clearing the snow and laying down traction, get in your car and make sure the front wheels are facing straight ahead.
 Going very easy on the gas, making sure not to break traction